Princes Hill Secondary College

-Princes Hill Secondary College is a coeducational state secondary school, located in Carlton North, an inner suburb of Melbourne, Victoria, Australia.
+Princes Hill Secondary College is a coeducational state secondary school, located in Princes Hill, an inner suburb of Melbourne, Victoria, Australia.
 The school is 2 kilometres from the Melbourne City Centre.

 The school was formerly known as Princes Hill High School and prior to that, Princes Hill Central School.
-Princes Hill Secondary College is non-selective and accepts students from over 30 primary schools in the City of Yarra, City of Melbourne, City of Moreland and City of Darebin.
+Princes Hill Secondary College is non-selective and accepts students from over 30 primary schools in the City of Yarra, City of Melbourne, City of Merri-bek and City of Darebin.

 History

 The school was opened by the acting headmaster on 2 September 1889 with several hundred pupils.
 It was the continuation of the Lygon Street, North Carlton school, established in the 1860s.

 Ivor Evans, a 13-year-old student at Princes Hill State School, was a co-winner of the 1901 Federal Flag Design Competition to design Australia's national flag.
 It was displayed over the Royal Exhibition Building.

 A fire destroyed the original structure on 8 February 1970.
 Teachers at the school sent a telegram to the then prime minister, John Gorton, to ask for financial aid for the school.
 410 pupils were left without classrooms.